Functional It\^{o} calculus and stochastic integral representation of martingales: Introduction

 \section{Introduction}

-In the analysis of phenomena with stochastic dynamics, Ito's stochastic calculus \cite{ito44,ito46,dm,meyer76,kw,protter,revuzyor} has proven to be a powerful and useful tool.
-A central ingredient of this calculus is the {\it Ito formula} \cite{ito44,ito46,meyer76}, a change of variable formula for functions $f(X_t)$ of a {\it semimartingale} $X$ which allows to represent such quantities in terms of a stochastic integral.
-Given that in many applications such as statistics of processes, physics or mathematical finance, one is led to consider path-dependent functionals of a semimartingale $X$ and its quadratic variation process $[X]$ such as: \ba \int_0^t g(t,X_t) d[X](t),\qquad G(t,X_t,[X]_t),\quad {\rm or}\qquad E[ G(T,X(T),[X](T))|\mathcal{ F}_t] \ea (where $X(t)$ denotes the value at time $t$ and $X_t=(X(u),u\in[0,t])$ the path up to time $t$) there has been a sustained interest in extending the framework of stochastic calculus to such path-dependent functionals.
+In the analysis of phenomena with stochastic dynamics, It{\^o}'s stochastic calculus \cite{ito44,ito46,dm,meyer76,kw,protter,revuzyor} has proven to be a powerful and useful tool.
+A central ingredient of this calculus is the \textit{It{\^o} formula}~\cite{ito44,ito46,meyer76}, a change of variable formula for functions $f(X_t)$ of a \textit{semimartingale} $X$ which allows one to represent such quantities in terms of a stochastic integral.
+Given that in many applications such as statistics of processes, physics or mathematical finance, one is led to consider path-dependent functionals of a semimartingale $X$ and its quadratic variation process $[X]$ such as

+(where $X(t)$ denotes the value at time $t$ and $X_t=(X(u),u\in[0,t])$ the path up to time $t$), there has been a sustained interest in extending the framework of stochastic calculus to such path-dependent functionals.

 In this context, the Malliavin calculus \cite{bismut83,nualart09,malliavin,ocone84,shigekawa80,stroock81,watanabe87} has proven to be a powerful tool for investigating various properties of Brownian functionals.
-Since the construction of Malliavin derivative does not refer to an underlying { filtration} ${\cal F}_t$, it naturally leads to representations of functionals in terms of {\it anticipative} processes \cite{clark70,haussmann79,ocone84}.
-However, in most applications it is more natural to consider non-anticipative versions of such representations.
+Since the construction of Malliavin derivative does not refer to an underlying {filtration}~$\mathcal{F}_t$, it naturally leads to representations of functionals in terms of \textit{anticipative} processes \cite{clark70,haussmann79,ocone84}.
+However, in most applications it is more natural to consider nonanticipative versions of such representations.

-In a recent insightful work, B. Dupire \cite{dupire09} has proposed a method to extend the Ito formula to a functional setting in a {\it non-anticipative} manner, using a pathwise functional derivative which quantifies the sensitivity of a functional $F_t: D([0,t],\mathbb{R})\to \mathbb{R}$ to a variation in the endpoint of a path $\omega\in D([0,t],\mathbb{R})$:
+In a recent insightful work, Dupire~\cite{dupire09} has proposed a method to extend the It{\^o} formula to a functional setting using a pathwise functional derivative which quantifies the sensitivity of a functional $F_t\dvtx D([0,t],\mathbb{R})\to\mathbb{R}$ to a variation in the endpoint of a path $\omega\in D([0,t],\mathbb{R})$.